USS Panay (PR-5): Sunk by the Japanese

-On 12 December 1937, Japanese naval aircraft were ordered by their Army to attack "any and all ships" in the Yangtze above NanJing.
+On 12 December 1937, the Imperial Japanese Army ordered Japanese naval aircraft to attack "any and all ships" in the Yangtze above Nanjing.
 Knowing of the presence of Panay and the merchantmen, the Imperial Japanese Navy requested verification of the order, which was received before the attack began about 13:27 that day.
 Although there were several large US flags flown on the ship as well as one painted atop the cabin, the Japanese planes continued strafing and bombing.
 Panay was hit by two of the eighteen 60 kg bombs dropped by three Yokosuka B4Y Type-96 bombers and strafed by nine Nakajima A4N Type-95 fighters.
 The bombing continued until Panay sank at 15:54.
 Storekeeper First Class Charles L. Ensminger, Standard Oil tanker captain Carl H. Carlson and Italian reporter Sandro Sandri were killed, Coxswain Edgar C. Hulsebus died later that night.
 43 sailors and five civilians were wounded.
-Panays lifeboats were machine-gunned by Japanese fighter planes in the attack.
+Panay's lifeboats were machine-gunned by Japanese fighter planes in the attack.

-Two newsreel cameramen were present on Panay, Norman Alley (Universal News) and Eric Mayell (Movietone News), and were able to take considerable film during the attack and afterward from shore as Panay sank in the middle of the river.
+Two newsreel cameramen, Norman Alley of Universal Newsreel and Eric Mayell of Fox Movietone News, were present on Panay and were able to take considerable film during the attack and afterwards from shore as Panay sank in the middle of the river.
 The newsreels are now available online at usspanay.org (see external links below).

+Also on 12 December 1937 two British gunboats, HMS Ladybird and HMS Bee, came under fire from a Japanese artillery unit near Wuhu on the Yangtze River.
+Ladybird was hit by six shells, and Bee dodged one as she came upon the scene.
+Ladybird was not badly damaged, and with Bee, picked up survivors from Panay.

 A formal protest was immediately lodged by the U.S. ambassador.
 The Japanese government accepted responsibility, but insisted the attack was unintentional.
-They claimed that the pilots could not distinguish between Chinese and U.S. flags from the distance of 300 or more yards that the pilots attacked.
 A large indemnity was paid (approximately $2,000,000, which is equal to $ today) on 22 April 1938 and the incident was officially settled; however, further deterioration of relations between Japan and the United States continued.

 Fon Huffman, the last survivor of the incident, died in September 2008.